Our club has maintained a Facebook page under the name of "Rotary Club of North Fulton".

 On May 17, 2024, one of our club's founding members suffered a cardiac arrest while enjoying a spirited game of pickleball.
 Fortunately, a nearby pickleball-playing and trained civilian along with a fast responding Fire Department were able to administer CPR and apply an AED (automated external defibrillator).
 This quick response, combined with proper training and equipment, saved his life; fortunately, the vital AED was only 45 yards away.

 Our Club made ice cream for Miss Mary's - Drake House.
 People would buy tickets and sample ice cream.
 All of the money received from ticket sales went to The Drake House.
-In addition to making Ice Cream, ou club donated money and bought tickets.
+In addition to making Ice Cream, our club donated money and bought tickets.
 Below is an explanation about The Drake House.

 Our club joined up with the Interact Club at Cambridge High School with this yearly Rise Against Hunger Campaign.
 We had volunteers that joins forces with Interact in putting together meals that are shipped primarily overseas to families in need.